-Lisa Baudot, Ph.D., is an Assistant Professor in the Kenneth G. Dixon School of Accounting in the College of Business at the University of Central Florida where she teaches graduate-level auditing.
-Lisa’s current research interests focus on the politics of accounting and auditing standard-setting and the convergence of accounting and auditing norms and regulations around the world.
-Lisa received her doctorate from ESSEC Business School in Paris, France where she lived, worked and studied for nearly a decade.
+Dr. Lisa Baudot is an Assistant Professor in the Kenneth G. Dixon School of Accounting in the College of Business at the University of Central Florida.
+She received her Ph.D. from ESSEC Business School in Paris, France, where she lived, worked and studied for nearly a decade.
 Her research interests fall into a growing field of research that uses qualitative methods to examine how accounting and disclosure act as mechanisms to govern and regulate organizations.
 She also uses qualitative methods to understand the practice of auditing and its role in society.
 Dr. Baudot’s research is published in Contemporary Accounting Research, Auditing: A Journal of Practice & Theory, and the Journal of Business Ethics.
-Prior to her doctoral studies, Lisa held several positions in external audit for a large public accounting firm and in operational audit and controlling for two multinational companies.
+Prior to her doctoral studies, she held several positions in external audit for a large public accounting firm and in operational audit and controlling for two multinational companies.
 She also holds certifications in public accounting (CPA) and internal auditing (CIA).
 Dr. Baudot has been a member of the UCF faculty since August 2014.

 Research and Publications